Christmas Tree Cutting

 Do not park at a Sno-Park unless you have a valid Washington State Sno-Park permit displayed in your vehicle.

 When choosing a Christmas tree, try to pick a tree from among a group of trees so one area does not become void of trees.

 The Christmas tree permit system is not meant to be a replacement for our special forest product transplant program.
 That program is separate with its own guidelines.
 The Christmas tree program is just that, a program set up for families to cut their own Christmas tree.

 When you cut your tree, peel and attach the Christmas tree permit sticker by wrapping around tree trunk between limbs where it is clearly visible while in transit.
 Tags may not be re-used.

 Each permit is for one Christmas tree.
 Only two permits issued per family.

 Local Vendors Selling Christmas Tree Permits

 [at bottom of page]

 Videos of Tips for Successful Christmas Tree Hunting

-Areas where Christmas trees can be cut
+Areas where Christmas trees may be cut

 - Wenatchee Area -- PDF or JPG